 Let us take you on a journey through Mexico City, soaking up its vibrant heritage as you wind your way through these exclusive experiences.
 We've created a euphoric mix of fascinating culture, politics and art plunging you into the best kept secrets of the city down to the wonder of Puebla, taking you on an iconic journey through Paso de Cortes.
 Watch the sunrise from your private hot air balloon, submerge in after hour tours and devour sublime cuisine whilst staying in the pinnacle of luxury.

-Historic Centre Cathedrals with Palafoxiana Library and Amparo Museum
+Historic Center Cathedrals with Palafoxiana Library and Amparo Museum

-Delve deep on this exclusive tour through Puebla’s City centre taking in the Cathedrals of the historic centre, Palafoxiana library and the Amparo Museum.
+Delve deep on this exclusive tour through Puebla’s City center taking in the Cathedrals of the historic center, Palafoxiana library and the Amparo Museum.

 Mexico City Taco & Mezcal Tour

-Experience Mexico City’s most popular food on a private taco tour, taking you a variety of neighbourhoods and restaurants, accompanied by a local foodie who knows exactly where to find the best tacos.
+Experience Mexico City’s most popular food on a private taco tour, taking you a variety of neighborhoods and restaurants, accompanied by a local foodie who knows exactly where to find the best tacos.

 Paso de Cortes with lunch and Cholula